leoleo28/Social-Media-Website/README.md

 Link to youtube demo:

 ### Overview
 This is a social media website built with django and python.
+It contains the following functionalities:
+* user authentication, login and logout
-It contains the functionality of creating, editing, deleting post, real-time chat, follow/ unfollow user, leaving comments and user authentication.
+* creating, editing, deleting posts and leaving comments on posts
+* follow/unfollow users
+* real-time chat with other users
+* follow recommendations and search other users

 ### How to run the project?
 1. Clone or download this repository to your local machine.